Al-Nassr FC: Honours

-Al-Nassr Football Club has won a total of 48 official championships, making it one of the most successful clubs in Saudi Arabian football history.
+Al-Nassr Football Club has won a total of 30 competitive honours, making it one of the most successful clubs in Saudi Arabian football history.
 The club holds various domestic and international records and has consistently been a dominant force in the region.

 The club made history by becoming the first Asian club to participate in the FIFA Club World Cup, competing in the inaugural edition of the tournament in 2000.
 On the continental level, the club has reached four Asian finals, winning two and finishing as runners-up in two.